cprebble/gaia-exercise/README.md

 No authentication nor authorizations are included in this project.
 Except that offered by Github.

 I took the opportunity to update the testing tools I use (I was using Mocha with QUnit syntax, and Rewire.js to stub out dependencies).
 I consider your suggestions to be recommendations.
+I still use Rewire for those hard-to-test controllers that depend on ExpressJS, where I want to unit test methods but don't want to totally separate the method from the dependencies; where testability competes with readability.

-I also took the opportunity to update my linting knowledge.
-My past experience has been less than useful.
+My past experience with linting has been less than useful.
+Eslint-plugin-promise was helpful in this exercise.
+I turned on eslint-config-standard and got over 4000 messages about spaces around my braces, extra semi-colons and blank lines.
+I took it out.
+The saga of 'pretty' continues.
+I leave it for another day.

 ## Opportunity Description